Gluesticks Blog

 Allow dough to chill in the refrigerator for about an hour.
 The melted butter makes for a chewy chocolate cookie, but if you bake the cookies right away they will spread and be very thin, so take the extra time to chill.
 You want a nice sturdy cookie to hold the frosting and glaze.

-Use a medium cookie scoop (2 Tbsp. size) to drop cookies on a parchment paper lined baking sheet.
+Use a medium cookie scoop (2 Tbsp. size) to drop cookies on a parchment paper-lined baking sheet.

 Bake at 350 degrees for 9 minutes (DO NOT OVERBAKE!)
-Leave cookies on baking sheet instead of moving to a cooling rack.
+Leave cookies on a baking sheet instead of moving to a cooling rack.
 They will set up slightly as they stay on the hot sheet.

 frosting bag with marshmallow buttercream